MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 :::image type="content" source="./media/linux-selinux-troubleshooting/error-message.png" alt-text="Screenshot that shows 'Failed to load SELinux policy' error in serial console log":::

 The SELinux configuration is managed by the system administrator.
-Ask the system administrator to resolve this issue by using one of the following methods.
+The system administrator can resolve this issue by using one of the following methods.

 ## <a id ="solution1"></a>Solution 1: Start VM with SELinux turned off by using serial console